Here is my curriculum vitae.

 5. Cristobal, J. B. (2024).
 Complicating the Relationship of Frames and Responses in Teacher Noticing.
 In Cook S., Katz, B., Moore-Russo, D. (Eds.), Proceedings of the 26th Annual Conference on Research in Undergraduate Mathematics Education, Omaha, Nebraska (pp. 268-276).
 PDF.

-Research Conference Talks
+Math Education Research Talks